Azure-Samples/angular-cosmosdb/README.md

 1. Configure Cosmos DB server and Twitter settings

-    Copy the `server/env/example.js` file to a ne file named `server/env/development.js`.
-Replace the the values with your specific configuration.
+    Create a file with the following name and location `server/env/development.js` and copy the contents from `server/env/example.js` into it.
+Replace the values with your specific configuration.

     ```javascript
     const serverPort = 3001;